 Even attractions, such as theme parks, which do not participate in the Blue Star free admission program, offer discounts for active military and their families.

-Through the SeaWorld “Waves of Honor” program, military veterans can get one-day free admission for themselves and up to three dependents to SeaWorld in Orlando, San Antonio, or San Diego, anytime through June 9.
+Through the SeaWorld “Waves of Honor” program, active duty military and their guests receive one-day free admission year-round at SeaWorld parks in Orlando, San Antonio, or San Diego.

 Historic Colonial Williamsburg in Virginia gives free admission to veterans and active-duty military and up to three direct dependents on Memorial Day and Veterans Day weekends, and free admission on any other one day of the year for guests with military ID and up to three direct dependents.